 To encourage and support engagement with the public and other stakeholders, funds are available to enable MRC-funded scientists to pilot new activities and develop innovative engagements.
-To apply, please complete and return the MRC Public Engagement Seed Funding Application Form (DOCX, 66KB).
+Applications are typically for between a few hundred and five thousand pounds.
+To apply, please complete and return the MRC Public Engagement Seed Funding Application Form (DOCX, 57KB).

 MRC Festival Establishment Award

 This funding scheme is closed - reference only

 All MRC-funded units, centres and institutes participating in the MRC Festival of Medical Research 2018 are entitled to an award of up to £1,500 to help cover activity costs.

 To be eligible for the award, activities must meet the MRC Festival objectives and take place during the MRC Festival period of 14-24 June 2018.
 The activities should be MRC Festival branded and distinct from any other science festival.